liorp/liorp.github.io/_posts/2022-05-08-react-dvd-player-animation.md

 So, starting to react-ify things up, I rewrote the code in TypeScript, and refactored it to use [`requestAnimationFrame`][useAnimationFrame] to get a smooth animation.

-A weird bug that took me some time to solve was that my hooks were called twice - this is because of [`React.StrictMode`][react-strict-mode] , which helps you to spot side effects by intentionally double-invoking function component bodies, state updater functions (the first argument to setState), and dunctions passed to useState, useMemo, or useReducer.
+A weird bug that took me some time to solve was that my hooks were called twice - this is because of [`React.StrictMode`][react-strict-mode] , which helps you to spot side effects by intentionally double-invoking function component bodies, state updater functions (the first argument to setState), and functions passed to useState, useMemo, or useReducer.
 That was quite annoying and I just disabled it altogether (what's more, this only applies to development mode, and lifecycles will not be double-invoked in production mode).

 I used [tsup][tsup] and [np][np] to streamline the component creation & uploading to npm.